ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/ Difference Between Null & Undefined ?/README.md

     - What is "undefined" in JavaScript?
 ---

-## 1. What is "undefined" in JavaScript ?
+## 1. What is undefined in JavaScript ?

 ### Reference